QPR sign "monster" Samba for club-record fee

 Samba, who made 23 appearances for the Russian club after signing last February, is a direct replacement for the departing Ryan Nelsen who was named head coach of Major League Soccer club Toronto this month.

 "I know what is going on with the project here.
-There is a very important fan base here - I've played at Loftus Road before and it's fantastic," said Samba whose transfer fee was reported to be 12.5 million pounds ($19.7 million) in British newspapers.
+There is a very important fan base here - I've played at Loftus Road before and it's fantastic," said Samba whose transfer fee was reported to be 12.5 million pounds by British newspapers.

-"The club is ambitious and I'm sure it's a good challenge for me.

 "I wouldn't be here if I didn't believe we could get out of trouble."